-Families should remember, these are unprecedented times not only for the community but also for the Courts.
-The Family Court of Australian and Federal Circuit Court of Australia have published a series of Questions and Answers for parents who may have concerns relating to parenting arrangements amid the COVID-19 pandemic.
-Please head to the Federal Circuit Court website for further information.
+Families should remember that these are unprecedented times not only for the community but also for the Courts.
+The Family Court of Australia and the Federal Circuit Court of Australia have established a specific Court list dedicated to deal exclusively with urgent parenting-related disputes that have arisen as a consequence of the COVID-19 pandemic.